SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Fulgent Genetics, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of November 21, 2022 - (NASDAQ: FLGT)

 NEW YORK, Nov.
-9, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Fulgent Genetics, Inc..
+16, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Fulgent Genetics, Inc.

 Shareholders who purchased shares of FLGT during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.